Apply for a Library Card Online

 How should materials be returned to the library?

 - Materials can be returned to any NOPL location.
-You can put books into the bookdrops outside, but non-print materials (videocassettes, DVD's, music cassettes and CD's, audio books on cassette/CD) must be returned to the circulation desk and not be put into a regular bookdrop, unless a branch has a designated audio-visual materials bookdrop.
+You can put books into the bookdrops outside, but non-print materials (DVD's and CD's and audiobooks) must be returned to the circulation desk and not be put into a regular bookdrop, unless a branch has a designated audio-visual materials bookdrop.

 How does Interlibrary Loan work?

 - Interlibrary Loan (ILL) is a service offered by NOPL free of charge.
 (Note: While we will attempt to fill all requests that comply with the guidelines below, there are some libraries that may charge a fee for their services.
 Such fees will be passed on to you.)
-To request ILL service, fill out a request card at your library.
+To request ILL service, fill out our request form.

 - What can be borrowed: